mas-cli/mas/README.md

 </summary>

-`mas signout` signs out from the current Apple Account in the Mac App Store.
+`mas signout` signs out from the current Apple Account in the App Store.

 </details>
 </details>